CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Rename

-Renaming a tag will change all tasks associated with that tag to the new tag.
+Renaming a tag will change all tasks with that tag to the new tag.

 *Format:*